 - Ability to communicate with individuals at all levels in the organization and with external contacts in an articulate, professional manner while maintaining necessary degree of confidentiality.

 - High level of professionalism and interpersonal skills.

 - Licensed at the master's level for the delivery of mental health services.

 - Provisionally licensed at the doctoral level as required by the state or jurisdiction.

 Boys Town has been changing the way America cares for children and families since 1917.
 With over a century of service, our employees have helped us grow from a small boardinghouse in downtown Omaha, Nebraska, into one of the largest national child and family care organizations in the country.
 With the addition of Boys Town National Research Hospital in 1977, our services branched out into the health care and research fields, offering even more career opportunities to those looking to make a real difference.

 Our employees are our #1 supporters when it comes to achieving Boys Towns mission, which is why we are proud of their commitment to making the world a better place for children, families, patients, and communities.
 Unique perks to Boys Town employees and their families include free visits to Boys Town physicians and free prescriptions under the Boys Town Medical Plan, tuition assistance, parenting resources from our experts and professional development opportunities within the organization, just to name a few.
 Working at Boys Town is more than just a job, it is a way of life.

 This advertisement describes the general nature of work to be performed and does not include an exhaustive list of all duties, skills, or abilities required.
 Boys Town is an equal employment opportunity employer and participates in the E-Verify program.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity and/or expression, national origin, age, disability, or veteran status.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.
 To request a disability-related accommodation in the application process, contact us at 1-877-639-6003.